 But this question is anything but moot to the vast majority of people who live in the developing nations of the world, where ARV drugs are either completely unavailable or priced out of reach.
 The monthly average wholesale prices of antiretroviral drugs, depending on their mode of action, ranges from $3,700 to $38,000 annually.
 Thus, ARVs are a hopeless dream for the hundreds of millions of people who earn less than $300 per month.
 It is clear that, for most of the poor population of Africa, Asia and Latin America, one quote in The Lancet applies in particular:

 The possible consequences of condom failure when one partner is HIV infected are serious enough and the likelihood of failure sufficiently high that condom use by risk groups should not be described as “safe sex.”… Condoms have a substantial failure rate: 13‑15% of women whose male partners use condoms as the sole method of contraception become pregnant within one year.

 As previously shown, condoms fail one time in every sixteen uses.
 This is the rate for developed nations; surely the rate is much greater in poor countries, where manufacturing, inspection, storage and distribution processes tend to have looser safety and quality standards, and where proper instruction in the use of condoms is usually lacking.

-Even the number one pro-abortion organization in the world — the International Planned Parenthood Federation — admits that “The risk of contracting AIDS during so-called ‘protected sex’ approaches 100 percent as the number of episodes of sexual intercourse increases.”
+Even the number one pro-abortion organization in the world — the International Planned Parenthood Federation — admits, “The risk of contracting AIDS during so-called ‘protected sex’ approaches 100% as the number of episodes of sexual intercourse increases.”